Floorp-Projects/Floorp/remote/doc/Security.md

 it spins up an HTTPD on the desired port, or defaults to localhost:9222.
 The HTTPD serves WebSocket connections via `nsIWebSocket.createServerWebSocket` that clients connect to in order to give the agent remote instructions.

-The `remote.force-local` preference controls whether the HTTPD accepts connections from non-loopback clients.
-System-local loopback connections are the default:
+Hereby the HTTPD only accepts system-local loopback connections from clients:

-	    if (Preferences.get(FORCE_LOCAL) && !LOOPBACKS.includes(host)) {
+    if (!LOOPBACKS.includes(host)) {
       throw new Error("Restricted to loopback devices");
     }

 The Remote Agent implements a large subset of the Chrome DevTools Protocol (CDP).
 This protocol allows a client to:

 - take control over the user session for automation purposes, for example to simulate user interaction such as clicking and typing;

 - instrument the browser for analytical reasons, such as intercepting network traffic;

 - and extract information from the user session, including cookies and local strage.

 There are no web-exposed features in the Remote Agent whatsoever.

 Security model
 --------------